 - Super Glue can also be used to attach small pieces (after baking)

-- Smooth piece of white floor tile or piece of laminated shelf or smooth acrylic board.
+- Smooth piece of white ceramic tile or piece of laminated shelf or smooth acrylic board.

 You want something that the clay won’t stick to.